 The concept of Open Educational Resources (OERs) in biological sciences is rooted in the global educational reform movement aimed at promoting equity, accessibility and innovation in teaching and learning.
-OERs are broadly defined as freely accessible, openly licensed materials that are used for teaching, learningand research.
-UNESCO (2012) describes OERs as materials that can be retained, reused, revised, remixed and redistributed a framework often referred to as the "5Rs" of OERs (Wiley, 2014).
+OERs are broadly defined as freely accessible, openly licensed materials that are used for teaching, learning research.
+UNESCO (2012) describes OERs as materials that can be retained, reused, revised, remixed and redistributed, a framework often referred to as the "5Rs" of OERs (Wiley, 2014).
 In the realm of biological sciences, where the learning process heavily relies on accurate representation of complex structures, dynamic processes and detailed observational data, OERs provide a powerful alternative to expensive textbooks, proprietary software and institution-specific specimen collections.
 With rapid developments in digital pedagogy and the global push for open science, biology educators are increasingly incorporating OERs into their curricula to foster deeper engagement, reduce costs and support flexible learning environments (Hilton, 2016; Baas et al., 2019).

 Biology, as a subject, is inherently visual and experiential; students must engage with diagrams of anatomical systems, videos of physiological processes, datasets from ecological surveys, and images of species used in taxonomy and systematics.
 In this context, OERs such as interactive 3D models, digital atlases, simulation software, and virtual laboratories have proven highly effective in enhancing conceptual clarity and learner autonomy (Ziegler et al., 2021; Bowman et al., 2020).
 For example, platforms like BioRender and HHMI Biointeractive offer openly available tools and animations that clarify cellular mechanisms and genetic processes in a way that is impossible through static textbook figures (Belcher et al., 2020).
 In molecular biology and genetics, repositories such as the OpenStax Biology textbook and iBiology video lectures provide high-quality, peer-reviewed, open-access content that is used globally by students and educators (Green et al., 2018).
 Furthermore, digital microscopy and image databases such as Morphbank and Visible Body are making it possible to study biological specimens remotely, offering an immersive learning experience that aligns with modern pedagogical expectations in both high school and higher education (Blagoderov et al., 2012; Winker, 2022).

 In addition to content delivery, OERs in biology also support constructivist and inquiry-based learning models by allowing learners to participate in data annotation, virtual dissection, taxonomic identification and citizen science activities (Nugent & Lear, 2020; Tillinghast et al., 2019).
 These interactive opportunities are especially beneficial in subjects like entomology, botany, and ecology, where field-based experiences are traditionally emphasized.
-Projects such as iNaturalist and eBird allow students to contribute to real-world biodiversity data while learning identification skills, classification, and ecological monitoring all key competencies in biological education (Sullivan et al., 2014; Nugent & Lear, 2020).
-Moreover, in countries where laboratory infrastructure and specimen collections are limited or underfunded, OERs bridge the gap between content-rich instruction and learner accessibility, leveling the playing field for students across socioeconomic strata (Sharma et al., 2021; Baas et al., 2019).
+Projects such as iNaturalist and eBird allow students to contribute to real-world biodiversity data while learning identification skills, classification, and ecological monitoring, all key competencies in biological education (Sullivan et al., 2014; Nugent & Lear, 2020).
+Moreover, in countries where laboratory infrastructure and specimen collections are limited or underfunded, OERs bridge the gap between content-rich instruction and learner accessibility, levelling the playing field for students across socioeconomic strata (Sharma et al., 2021; Baas et al., 2019).